lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 1. __Stack Memory__: Contains C objects allocated on the stack inside function calls

-1. __Heap Memory__: Contains MicroPython objects allocated dynamically, just like calling `malloc()` in C
+1. __Heap Memory__: Contains MicroPython objects allocated dynamically, similar to calling `malloc()` in C

 ![RAM Usage with MicroPython](https://lupyuen.github.io/images/micropython-heap2.png)

 Note that the Heap Memory and Stack Memory are not fixed.
 They are allowed to grow and shrink, as long as the combined size fits within RAM.

-That's why MicroPython performs Garbage Collection...
-Eventually when the Stack Memory gets too close to the Heap Memory, MicroPython needs to scan the Heap Memory and reclaim space for new objects.
+_What happens when Stack Memory gets too close to Heap Memory?_

+MicroPython performs Garbage Collection.
+It scans the Heap Memory and reclaims unused space for new objects.

 _What happens when we run MicroPython on a multitasking operating system like Mynewt?_